swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 January.
 Thanks to the tireless work of many contributors, the wider community of ClojureScript users can now leverage the most popular JavaScipt libraries with minimal hassle.
-Many thanks to Martin Klepsch and Juho Teperi for leading the chard.
+Many thanks to Martin Klepsch and Juho Teperi for leading the charge.

 ## Ambly